MonolithProjects/ansible-github_actions_runner/README.md

 # Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_facts.hostname }}"

+# Set to false when provisioning runners for more than one repository within single play
+all_runners_in_same_repo: true

 # GitHub Repository user or Organization owner used for Runner registration
 # github_account: "youruser"